notesbytom/notesbytom/tech_notes/json.md

 * **Edge** automatically uses human-readable formatting and optional Code folding from the Settings Gear.
 * **Firefox** automatically uses human-readable formatting with code folding in a `JSON` tab along with the unmodified original in a `Raw Data` tab.
 * The document Must be Valid JSON.
-Vscode is useful for finding and fixing errors in your JSON file.
+Vscode is useful for finding and fixing syntax errors in your JSON file.